-Iberville Parish institutes curfew as several inches of snow falls across capital area
+Iberville, Pointe Coupee parishes institute curfews as several inches of snow falls across capital area

 Latest Weather Blog

-Iberville Parish institutes curfew as several inches of snow falls across capital area
+Iberville, Pointe Coupee parishes institute curfews as several inches of snow falls across capital area

-PLAQUEMINE — Officials instituted a curfew for residents across Iberville Parish as snow fell across the capital region Tuesday.
+BATON ROUGE — Officials instituted a curfew for residents across multiple parishes as snow fell across the capital region Tuesday.

-Parish President Christ Daigle said that the curfew will last 12 hours from 6 p.m.
+Officials in Pointe Coupee and Iberville parishes said that curfews will last 12 hours from 6 p.m.
 Tuesday until 6 a.m.
 Wednesday.

 WBRZ will update this story as more local and state governments issue curfews.
 In the meantime, check in with the latest forecast from The Storm Station Meteorologists.